 HSBC has launched a secret 25% bonus on conversions of HSBC Premier credit card points to Avios.

 I say ‘secret’ because no announcement has been made.
-HSBC has form on this front, however – when it last did an Avios conversion bonus it never told anyone.
+HSBC has form on this front, however.

 Are the HSBC Premier credit cards a good way of earning Avios?

 The two HSBC Premier credit cards are very generous.
 The snag is that you need to have a HSBC Premier current account to get them.
 Whilst Premier is free, the income and/or savings requirements are high as you can see here.

 The free HSBC Premier Mastercard, reviewed here, earns 1 HSBC point per £1 spent (2 HSBC points per £1 spent abroad) and these convert at 2:1 into airline or hotel points.
 This means that you are getting 0.5 airline miles or hotel points per £1 spent in the UK.
 Don’t get confused by the HSBC earning rate and the equivalent airline miles and hotel points earning rate.

 The £195 per year HSBC Premier World Elite Mastercard, reviewed here, earns 2 HSBC points per £1 spent in the UK (1 airline mile or hotel point per £1) and double this when abroad.

 You can transfer your HSBC Premier points into the following airline schemes:

 - Asia Miles